folarin-ogungbemi/Milestone-Project-1/README.md

  * [x] The website will inform the user of the use of their data informations.
 This information will be readable before signing up for newsletters.

+## Design

+### Colour Scheme

+The website will overall use three major colors as they are significant to the values of the organization.
+These colours will be used in a way that they complement eachother seamlessly.

+* #022138 : A dark-blue colour
+* #fffaf6 : A light cream colour
+* #f02c2c : A redish colour

+### Typography

+The text types of the website will be as follows.

+* Oswald : For Headers.
+* Lato : For normal text contents.
+* Crimson pro : For the news articles.

+### Imagery

+* The beautifying images used for the website depicts the purpose and goals of the website.
+* Illustrative pictures or videos that may be used adds information to the news articles.

+## Limitations

+The website functionality does not include any imperative programming languages such as Javascript.
+Consequently, the registration form used in this website will not store any data.